dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ---
 name: Database Systems

+<iframe src="//giphy.com/embed/xTiTnxpQ3ghPiB2Hp6?hideSocial=true" width="480" height="269.76" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+* nothing like ☝️
-* runs on server (or dev machine)
+* run on server (or dev machine)
 * connect to database via library
-* queries are code fetch or change data
+* queries are code -> fetch or change data
 * no direct connections from client side code

 ???
+* are a process typically that runs on some machine
+* queries to ask the system specific questions
+* server talks to database not client